agbilotia1998/Lecture-Connect/README.md

 Type ``` npm start ``` to start the server on your localhost.

 - Deploying the project on Heroku.
-Create a heroku account using heroku dashboard available on its website and create an app there.Under the deploy tab of your newly created app select connect to github and enter the name of your repository which you want to deploy.Wait for the app to be deployed.In case of errors use heroku logs.
+Create a heroku account.Create a new app.Under the deploy tab of your newly created app select 'connect to github' and enter the name of your repository which you want to deploy.Wait for the app to be deployed.In case of errors use heroku logs.

 ## Exploring the Project